JEEP AVENGER ELECTRIC 2025 – SLOW CHARGING PROBLEMS, BMS, AND REAL-WORLD RANGE WINTER/SUMMER

 - software still evolving;

-- some finishing noise possible on the first batches.
+- some finishing noises possible on early batches.

-As spare parts dealers, we always recommend carefully evaluating your infrastructure and driving style.
+As parts dealers, we always recommend carefully evaluating your infrastructure and driving style.